 Where to Stay

-There is a wide range of visitor accommodation in the area, but it is advisable to book early as this is peak tourist season.
+There is a wide range of visitor accommodation in the area, but it is advisable to book early as August is peak tourist season.

-The Liss Ard Estate Hotel is adjacent to the Festival venue.
+The Liss Ard Estate Hotel is adjacent to the Festival venue, and within walking distance.

 Skibbereen is a short drive from the Festival venue, while Baltimore and Ballydehob are about 20 minutes drive and Schull 30 minutes drive.
 All have accommodation of varying kinds, and the following sites have listings: